 - Collection or study of existing data, documents, or records in an identifiable format

 - Qualifying collections of blood samples, biological specimens, or routine clinical practices involving certain kinds of physical sensors (see Secretary’s List for conditions)

 Full Board Review

 - Any research that presents more than minimal risk to subjects

 - Most Research on any kind of population vulnerable to coercion or undue influence, including individuals with impaired decision-making capacity, or economically or educationally disadvantaged persons.

 - Research involving pregnant women or fetuses

-If you have specific questions about whether a study is exempt, expedited, or requires full board review, contact the Research Compliance Office.
+If you know your project is Human Subjects Research and have specific questions about whether it is exempt, or requires limited IRB review, expedited review, or full board review, please contact the Research Compliance Office or the IRB Chair.